janubis/easyCanvas/README.md

 easyCanvas is now legacy.

 You can find some [old demos (now a bit outdated) here](http://epistemex.github.io/easyCanvas/).
+These web pages was originally hosted on its own domain - please ignore the PayPal button (historical).

 easyCanvas was developed original for a specific internal need and is provided as-is to the public.
 The library will not be developed further